phantie/multilayer-cache/README.md

  │   ├── Parsed File Cache
 ```

-Say you want a parsed value.
-So you are concerned with **Parsed File Cache**.
+Say you want a parsed value, so you are concerned with the **Parsed File Cache**.

-With both local caches being empty, let's describe what would happen for the first time value retrieval.
+With both local caches empty, let's describe what happens during the first value retrieval.

-Since **Parsed File Cache** would *not* find it in local cache, then it would try to retrieve it from its dependant - **File Cache**.
+Since **Parsed File Cache** would *not* find it in the local cache, it would then try to retrieve it from its dependant - **File Cache**.
 **File Cache** would also *not* find a transformable value in its local cache, and to the dependant it goes - **Bucket**.

 **Bucket** may or may *not* have a value.
-If it doesn't - no local cache updates happen, and the result of retrieval from **Parsed File Cache** is a value standing for *Key not found*.
-But if it does, **File Cache** uses the retrieved value from **Bucket** and stores a transformed value in local cache, and **Parsed File Cache** does the same.
+If it doesn’t, no local cache updates occur, and the result of retrieval from **Parsed File Cache** is a value representing *Key not found*.
+But if it does, **File Cache** transforms the value retrieved from **Bucket**, stores the value in its local cache, and **Parsed File Cache** does the same.

-When values found in local caches, the found values pop out as soon as found, and caches do not contact its dependants.
+When values are found in local caches, they pop out immediately, and the caches do not contact their dependants.

 It's a simple recursive algorithm.